mlochbaum/BQN/doc/hook.md

 Note that when there are two arguments, the constant "swallows" the one on the same side, so that the function is applied to the constant and the argument on the *opposite* side.

-As in a train, if you want to use a function as a constant then you need to be explicity about it, with the [Constant](constant.md) (`˙`) modifier.
+As in a train, if you want to use a function as a constant then you need to be explicit about it, with the [Constant](constant.md) (`˙`) modifier.

         3 ⋈⟜(⌊˙)⊸⥊ 'a'+↕12